 Knowing that it can be very difficult to place holds on multiple copies of books for group discussions, the Keene Public Library has begun to develop a book group discussion kits for youth ages 11 and up.

 The Keene Public Library can offer training programs for your staff and parents on the importance of books and reading during the early years.
+Every Child Ready to Read is a program of the Public Library Association (PLA) and Association for Library Service to Children (ALSC), which shows parents and other caregivers how to support the early literacy development of their children.

 Please call the Keene Public Library's Youth Department at (603) 757-1856 to schedule a workshop.